William Hawks and Hawks, Crawshay & Sons

 The best known heavy engineering firm of old Gateshead was, of course, Hawks, Crawshay & Sons.
-The firm was started in 1748 by William Hawks; at New Greenwich, at the South Shore.
+The firm was started in 1748 by William Hawks, at New Greenwich on the South Shore.
 Hawks had been a foreman blacksmith at Crowley's works and he named his first factory after Crowley's old premises at Greenwich on the Thames.
 William Hawks II took control of the firm in 1775 and expanded his premises and trade, foundries were bought and steam introduced.
 By 1801 the firm produced several kinds of ordnance, anchors, chains, bolts, spades and many other metal products.
 Government contracts were taken over from the declining firm of Crowley and the stage was set for a successful period of trade, helped by the Napoleonic wars and therefore a constant demand for weapons.
 The new premises were known as New Deptford and New Woolwich, built to the west of the older works.
 (Hawks' had warehouses on the Thames at these places.)
 By the end of the eighteenth century this by now prosperous concern had its own ships to transport its goods.

 Hawks, Crawshay and Sons (the firm had many changes of name and this was the last) closed suddenly in September 1889, but every creditor was paid in full and today this name remains a proud reminder of Gateshead's industrial past.

 Extracted from "A Short History of Gateshead" © Gateshead Metropolitan Borough Council, 1998